ysufender/JASM/README.md

 ## Footnotes

-The licenses, readmes and citations for every library used lies within its own directory under `lib`.
+The licenses, readmes and citations for every library used in this project, lies within its own directory under `lib`.